ad20fx/tirzepatide-weight-loss-predicton-tool/README.md

 ## ⚠️ **Important Disclaimers**

-*Educational Purpose Only*: This tool is for research and educational purposes
+*Educational Purpose Only*: This tool is intended for research, demonstration, and educational purposes

 *Not Medical Advice*: Should not replace clinical judgment or professional medical advice

 *Not for Type 2 Diabetes*: This calculator is not intended for patients with Type 2 Diabetes

-*Individual Results Vary*: Actual outcomes may differ significantly from predictions
+*Individual Results Vary*: Actual patient outcomes may differ significantly from modeled predictions

 *Consult Healthcare Provider*: Always discuss treatment options with a qualified healthcare professional